 Training wheels were designed to simplify the process of learning to ride a bike, but they often lead to more confusion!
-Although balance bikes are becoming much more mainstream year by year, training wheels are still the standard “go-to” for many families.
+Although balance bikes are becoming much more mainstream year by year, bicycle training wheels are still the standard “go-to” for many families.

 1. Do training wheels work?

 Training wheels help kids stay upright on a bike and pedal at an earlier age.
 If your goal is for your child to pedal a bike while assisted, then yes, they work.

 But if your goal is for your child to learn to ride a bike, the answer is no, they do not work because they don’t actually train kids to ride a bike.
 As soon as they come off, the real training begins!
 From running beside your child while holding onto the seat, to the numerous pep-talks after crashes, transitioning a child off of training wheels isn’t easy.

 Why?
 Because training wheels don’t teach a child how to balance a bike, which is the first and most difficult requirement for learning how to ride a bike.
 People often assume learning how to pedal is the first requirement – it’s not.
 One can easily “ride” a bike by sitting on the seat and running with your legs, no pedals required.

 The emphasis on training kids to balance over training them to pedal is why balance bikes have become increasingly popular.
 For more information, check out our detailed explanation of the differences between riding with training wheels and a balance bike.

 2. Are balance bikes better than training wheels?

 Yes!
 Balance bikes teach kids to balance and allow them to independently ride a bike as young as 18 months old.
 Fast and nimble, balance bikes can take kids of all ages up and over jumps, curbs, and hills, as well as over various terrains.